SaifAyman23/fruitables/README.md

 ## Cart:
  - connect the templates with the database to display products from the cart
- - configure discounts on products if available to apply on the price when confirming the purchase
  - ensure accurate total price (shipping fee and price after discount if available)
  - add the ability to type a coupon to apply a discount to a product

-## Contact us:
- - configure the form

 * Don't forget the context_processors